Connor Pain

-Connor Thomas Pain (born 11 November 1993) is an Australian professional football (soccer) player who plays as a forward for Western United.
+Connor Thomas Pain (born 11 November 1993) is a Hong Kong-born Australian professional football (soccer) player who plays as a forward for Al-Bukiryah.
 He signed his first professional contract in March 2013 for Melbourne Victory.

 Pain has made one appearance for Australia, in 2013 against China.

 Early life

 Pain's grandfather Tommy Casey played in Newcastle United's 1955 FA Cup Final-winning team and for the Northern Ireland team which reached the quarter finals of the 1958 FIFA World Cup.

-His father, Craig Pain, was a rugby union player who played in the Hong Kong Sevens Rugby Tournament between 1987 and 1993 and coached Hong Kong in the 2002 tournament.
+His father, Craig, was a rugby union player who played in the Hong Kong Sevens Rugby Tournament between 1987 and 1993 and coached Hong Kong in the 2002 tournament.
 Pain went to Beaumaris Primary School.

 Club career

 Melbourne Victory

 Pain made his A-League debut for Melbourne Victory in a Melbourne Derby against Melbourne Heart on 2 February 2013.

 He made his first start for the club a week later, against Central Coast Mariners.

 In 2013, he was singled out for praise by then-Liverpool manager Brendan Rodgers after a friendly match at the Melbourne Cricket Ground.